MZehren/ADTOF/docs/introduction.rst

 One of the current issues in this field is the lack of training data which consist of music already annotated manually.

 This project rose from the idea that finding a transcription from any moderately famous song is easy with a simple google search.
-Online services offer crowdsources human-made transcription which is usually in text, HTML, or guitar pro formats (`example 1`_).
+Online services offer crowdsourced human-made transcriptions which qre usually in text, HTML, or guitar pro formats (`example 1`_).
-The issue here is that this kind of data is not synchronized to the original source audio, making it very hard to use as training data for ADT.
+The issue here is that this kind of annotations are not synchronized to the source audio, making them very hard to use as training data for ADT.

-The alternative is to look at video games such as Phase Shift or Rock Band where the player can perform a popular song on a controller of the shape of a guitar or drums.
+The alternative is to look at video games such as Guitar Hero, Phase Shift or Rock Band where the player can perform a popular song on a controller of the shape of a guitar or drums.
 The transcriptions available for those games have the advantage of being precisely synchronized to the original audio to ensure the best gameplay experience to the user (`example 2`_).
 A community of players started to create their own transcriptions of their favourite bands and shared them in different formats.